poojalodhi25/ArrayList/README.md

 This repository is all about **Java ArrayList**.

 ## 🤔 What is ArrayList?
-Unlike normal arrays, it can grow and shrink automatically.
+Unlike arrays, you don't need to specify the size beforehand.

 ArrayList is a class in the java Collation framework ArrayList is a dynamic array in Java meaning it size increase or decrease automatically.